Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

-Let \( D \) represent the initial feature having fixed dimension for each cancer.
-The dimension of each feature set is reduced through a preprocessing step to \( \tilde{D} \), which is calculated by a function of \( D \), noted as \( f(D) \), where \( f \) is the dimension reduction function such as those presented in the previous section, \( \tilde{D} = f(D) \).
-The reduced dimensions \( \tilde{D} \) from each cancer type are then combined through a union operation to generate a feature vector \( D_m \) for each modality \( m \) and \( M = 6 \) are the total number of modalities.
-For \( n =33 \) cancer types and \( \tilde{D} \) is the preprocessed, reduced dimension feature vector, the \( D_m \) is the union of these dimensions.
-Finally, the union of all \( D_m \) across different modalities results in the total pan-cancer, multimodal feature vector dimension \( D_c \in \mathbb{R}^{80,697}\).
-The feature vector dimension for each modality, \( D_m \), is defined as:
+Let \textbf{v} represent the initial feature having fixed dimension for each cancer.
+The dimension of each feature set is reduced through a preprocessing step, resulting in the feature vector $\tilde{\textbf{v}}$, which is calculated by a function of \textbf{v}, noted as \( f(\textbf{v}) \), where \( f \) is the dimension reduction function such as those presented in the previous section, $\tilde{\textbf{v}} = f(\textbf{v})$.
+For \( n =33 \) cancer types, the reduced dimensional feature vector $\tilde{\textbf{v}}$ from each cancer type are then combined through a union operation to generate a feature vector \( V_m \) for each modality \( m \) and \( M = 6 \) are the total number of modalities.
+The feature vector for each modality, \( V_m \), is defined as:

-The total pan-cancer, multimodal feature vector dimension \( D_c \) can then be expressed as:
+Finally, the union of all \( V_m \) across different modalities results in the total pan-cancer, multimodal feature vector \( V_c \in \mathbb{R}^{80,697}\).
+The total pan-cancer, multimodal feature vector \( V_c \) can then be expressed as: